mattiasw/ExifReader/README.md

 ```

 **Example 2:** Only include TIFF files, and the Exif `DateTime` tag and the GPS
-tags (resulting bundle will be ~16 % of a full build):
+tags (resulting bundle will be ~19 % of a gzipped full build):

 ```javascript
 "exifreader": {